TRURO Cornwall TR3 6LQ

 The name ‘knocker’ comes from the sound a mine wall makes before it caves in, so it was believed that the noise was either a warning that the mine would collapse, or that they were malevolent spirits trying to bring the mine down.

-Those who believe the knocker was giving a warning often thought that they were the helpful spirits of those who had previously died in tin mines.
-To appease their mischevious behaviour or to give thanks for the warnings, food offerings, such as the crust of a pasty, were typically left out for the knocker.
+Those who believed the knocker was giving a warning often thought that they were the helpful spirits of those who had previously died in tin mines.
+To appease their mischievous behaviour or to give thanks for the warnings, food offerings, such as the crust of a pasty, were typically left out for the knocker.